Strange But True Tax Laws From All 50 States

 Wisconsin: Internet Tax

-As of last year, Wisconsin was one of just a few states that taxed internet access.
+As 2020, Wisconsin was one of just a few states that taxed internet access.
 That's illegal according to federal law, but Wisconsin secured a grandfather exemption and could continue the tax through June 30, 2020.
-The amount varied depending on the type of service (dial-up, DSL, cable, etc.) After last year's deadline, it was no longer taxable.
+The amount varied depending on the type of service (dial-up, DSL, cable, etc.) Afterward, it was no longer taxable.

 Mars Candy